semrush/intergalactic/website/docs/layout/breakpoints/breakpoints.md

 @## Adaptivity

-Most of Semrush products are designed to work with data on the desktop, so adaptivity is not yet required for all products.
+Most of Semrush products are designed to work with data on the desktop, so adaptivity isn’t yet required for all products.

 > Most of the core components can be used on the smaller screens.
 You need to increase their size to the biggest (`L`) for ease of use on touch devices.
 You can find the examples in the [Example tab](/layout/breakpoints/breakpoints-code/).